 I’ve made the SVG and PNG files into free downloads just for signing up for my weekly newsletters.
 The newsletters let you know when I have a new post available, any tips or tricks you may find helpful and fun sales or freebies I’ve found related to lettering and digital art.
 Sign up to join below and you’ll be sent to the freebie library to download these hand lettered vegetable plant labels.

 These hand lettered labels were created using the iPad pro 10.5″, Apple Pencil and Procreate app, and then turned into SVG files using Adobe Illustrator.
 Make sure you check out the tutorial on how to turn lettering into SVG files!

-After turning them into SVG files, I cut them with a Silhouette Cameo on permanent outdoor vinyl.
+After turning them into SVG files, I cut them with my Cricut on permanent outdoor vinyl.
 You’ll want to use an outdoor vinyl if this is the route you choose to go.
 You could also cut them onto stencil vinyl, and use a permanent oil base paint marker to fill in the plant tags.